SESSION REPLAY

 Each quarter, members of the Healthy Work Community of Practice come together to analyse a real case study, discuss emerging challenges, and explore effective approaches to psychosocial risk management.

-In this taster session, a fictionalised scenario based on real client work and recent psychosocial prosecutions in Australia was used to work through hazard identification, risk assessment, and the hierarchy of controls.
+In this session, a fictionalised scenario based on real client work and recent psychosocial prosecutions in Australia was used to work through hazard identification, risk assessment and the hierarchy of controls.

 THE CASE STUDY